gebob19/M2A/README.md

 Code is built on top of the TSM module's repo (https://github.com/mit-han-lab/temporal-shift-module).

+We use the following code for I3D experiments: https://github.com/IBM/action-recognition-pytorch.

 Key Files:
 - `main.py`: Train using DataParralel
 - `opts.py`: command line arguments for training